darshth/darshth/README.md

   - Email: darsh.thakkar@rutgers.edu
   - Phone: +16098661633

 ### I'll leave the rest to Github.
-If you are looking for my codes, Scroll down! :point_down:
+If you are looking for my codes, scroll down! :point_down:

 <!--
 **darshth/darshth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.